PluralKit/infra/docs/new-server-setup.md

 $ nomad server join hashi.svc.pluralkit.net
 ```

-Try not to break the Raft clusters, they're picky (consul/vault should automatically join their raft clusters)
+Try not to break the Raft clusters, they're picky (consul should automatically join the raft cluster)

 Add the server to `hashi.svc.pluralkit.net` DNS.